Alice Fisher, Miriam Fisher, Greg Garre, and Melissa Arbus Sherry honored as the area’s best legal talent in their respective practice areas.

 Mr. Garre served as the 44th Solicitor General of the United States (2008-2009), after being unanimously confirmed to the position by the US Senate.
 As Solicitor General, he was the federal government’s top lawyer before the Supreme Court and was responsible for overseeing the government’s litigation in the federal appellate courts.
 He also served as Principal Deputy Solicitor General (2005-2008) and as an Assistant to the Solicitor General (2000-2004).
 He is the only person to have held all of those positions within the Office of the Solicitor General.

-Mr. Garre has handled cases involving a wide array of important matters, including in the areas of administrative law, alien tort statute, antitrust, bankruptcy, business and employment law, contract law, civil rights, education, environmental law (Clean Air Act, Clean Water Act, and National Environmental Policy Act), First Amendment, Fifth Amendment, food and drug, Indian law, intellectual property (patent, copyright, and trademark), international law, labor, preemption, separation of powers, tax, telecommunications, torts and voting rights.
+Mr. Garre has handled cases involving a wide array of additional matters, including in the areas of administrative law, alien tort statute, antitrust, arbitration, bankruptcy, business and employment and labor law, contract law, civil rights, education, environmental law (Clean Air Act, Clean Water Act, and National Environmental Policy Act), First Amendment, Fifth Amendment, food and drug, Indian law, intellectual property (patent, copyright, and trademark), international law, labor, preemption, separation of powers, tax, telecommunications, torts, and voting rights.

 Mr. Garre also has received numerous awards for his public service, including the Attorney General’s Medallion for his service as Solicitor General.
-He is a recipient of the Attorney General’s Distinguished Service Award, the Attorney General’s Award for Excellence in Furthering Interests of US National Security, and additional honors from the Department of Justice for his work on important civil litigation matters.
-In addition, he received the Navy’s Distinguished Public Service Award — the Navy’s highest civilian honor — for his winning argument in Winter v.
-NRDC, which secured a major Supreme Court victory for the Navy and its ability to conduct critical naval exercises.
+He is a recipient of the Attorney General’s Distinguished Service Award, the Attorney General’s Award for Excellence in Furthering Interests of US National Security and additional honors from the Department of Justice for his work on important civil litigation matters.
+In addition, he received the Navy’s Distinguished Public Service Award — the Navy’s highest civilian honor — for his argument in Winter v.
+NRDC, which secured a major Supreme Court win for the Navy.